HobnobMancer/cazy_webscraper/docs/index.rst

 When performing a series of many automated, repeated calls to a server it is polite to do this when internet traffic is lowest *at the server*.
 This is typically at the weekend and overnight.

-The webscraper can appear to run slowly but this may be due to the bandwidth at the CAZy server, or server speed. ``cazy_webscraper`` provides a progress bar to reassure the user that the webscraper is working.
+When using ``cazy_webscraper`` to retrieve data from UniProt, NCBI or PDB, the webscraper can appear to run slowly but this may be due to bandwidth at the database server, or server speed.
+``cazy_webscraper`` provides a progress bar to reassure the user that the webscraper is working.

 ..
 WARNING::
-   **Please do not perform a retrieval of UniProt, NCBI and/or PDB data for the entire CAZy dataset, unless absolutely unavoidable.
-Retrieving the data from any of these exteranl databases for the entire CAZy dataset will take several hours and may unintentionally deny the service to others.**
+   Please **do not** perform a retrieval of UniProt, NCBI and/or PDB data for the entire CAZy dataset, unless absolutely unavoidable.
+Retrieving the data from any of these exteranl databases for the entire CAZy dataset will take several hours and may unintentionally deny the service to others.

 -------------
 Documentation